What Is Sofia Coppola's Net Worth?

 Early Life

-Sofia Carmina Coppola was born in New York City, NY on May 14, 1971.
+Sofia Coppola was born Sofia Carmina Coppola on May 14, 1971, in New York City.
 She is the daughter of director Francis Ford Coppola.
 Her first cousins are Nicolas Cage and Jason Schwartzman.
-She was raised in Rutherford, California, and graduated St. Helena High School in 1989.
-During high school, she had an internship at Chanel.
+She was raised in Rutherford, California, and graduated from St. Helena High School in 1989.
+During high school, Sofia had an internship at Chanel.
 She dropped out of college and started her own clothing line called Milkfed, which is now sold exclusively in Japan.

 Acting Career

-Starting as a baby, Sofia appeared in seven of Francis Ford's films.
+Starting as a baby, Sofia appeared in seven of her father's films.
 She appeared in all three parts of the "Godfather" trilogy.
 In "Godfather Part III," she replaced the originally-cast actor Winona Ryder after she became unavailable.
-It has been suggested that Coppola's heavily criticized performance in "The Godfather III" damaged Francis Ford Coppola's career.
+It has been suggested that Sofia's heavily criticized performance in "The Godfather III" damaged Francis Ford Coppola's career.
 Sofia was named "Worst Supporting Actress" and "Worst New Star" at the 1990 Golden Raspberry Awards for her performance.
-She was also in "The Outsiders" in a background scene in 1983, "Rumble Fish" that same year, "The Cotton Club" in 1984, and "Peggy Sue Got Married."
-Sofia's first film that her father was not part of was Frankenweenie in 1984.
+She was also in "The Outsiders" in a background scene in 1983, "Rumble Fish" that same year, "The Cotton Club" in 1984, and "Peggy Sue Got Married" in 1986.
+Sofia's first film that her father was not part of was "Frankenweenie" in 1984.
 For that film, she adopted the stage name Domino.

 Although she officially ended her acting career after the "Godfather III" debacle, she did appear in several music videos for The Black Crowes, Sonic Youth, Madonna, and The Chemical Brothers, and she made a background appearance in "Star Wars Episode 1: The Phantom Menace" in 1999.
 Coppola has expressed that she never intended or desired to be in front of the camera.